Last update: September 2021

 If you subscribe to our newsletter, your name and email address will be added to our mailing list, which is hosted with Mailchimp.
 Note that Mailchimp may transfer personal data outside the EU, and please contact Mailchimp with questions or concerns about this.

-We only use data from this mailing list to send monthly newsletters, and if consent is given, to get in touch directly about activities we think might of interest.
+We only use data from this mailing list to send regular newsletters, and if consent is given, to get in touch directly about activities we think might of interest.
 We do however gather statistics related to email opening and clicks to help us monitor and improve our newsletter.
 Likewise, we invite you to update your profile and provide us with additional information such as country of origin, to help us better understand our audience.

 If you subscribe to our mailing list, we will retain your data until you unsubscribe, or otherwise ask us to remove your details.
 To help you unsubscribe every newsletter contains a quick and easy unsubscribe link in its footer.